Small Business Funding

 How does a gas station qualify for funding?

-Lenders weigh consistent revenue through your business bank account, time in business, and personal credit - and a station's steady, high-volume sales are a real strength.
+Funders weigh consistent revenue through your business bank account, time in business, and personal credit - and a station's steady, high-volume sales are a real strength.
 For equipment deals, a clear quote on the pumps or tanks you want speeds things along.
 Getting your paperwork together helps; see the documents needed for business funding.

 Equipment financing is often attainable even with thinner credit because the equipment backs the deal, and cash-flow options exist for weaker profiles - see business funding with bad credit.
 Checking your options with The Broker Shop won't affect your credit score, so there is no downside to seeing where you stand.

-How The Broker Shop matches you to the right lender
+How The Broker Shop matches you to the right funder

 For an owner running the pumps and the register, that saves the time you don't have.
 You compare the strongest offers in one place, and it is free to the applicant.
 See how a business funding broker works.
-Advertised funding runs from $5,000 to $2 million depending on the lender and your business.
+Advertised funding runs from $5,000 to $2 million depending on the funder and your business.

 See what you qualify for

-One 2-minute application is matched to the lenders whose guidelines you meet.
+One 2-minute application is matched to the funders whose guidelines you meet.
 It's free, and checking your options won't affect your credit score.

 See What I Qualify For →

-The bottom line: Gas stations tie up cash in fuel, c-store inventory, and costly equipment - a line of credit plus equipment financing fits that cycle, and one application matches you to the lenders whose guidelines you meet.
+The bottom line: Gas stations tie up cash in fuel, c-store inventory, and costly equipment - a line of credit plus equipment financing fits that cycle, and one application matches you to the funders whose guidelines you meet.